 And you don’t always have to leave the house.
 You can simply go sit on your porch together, take a walk down the street and hold hands…or you can go upstairs and cuddle or watch a movie together.
 Whatever works for you.

-Take a bubble bath.
+Stress free homeschooling with a bubble bath.

 This is probably one of my all-time favorite things to do when I get moments alone.
-When my kids were younger it was simply hard for me to find alone-time…unless I was in the bathroom, that is.
+When my kids were younger it was simply hard for me to find alone time…unless I was in the bathroom, that is.
 I found this to be one of my favorite rituals of all time, and now a weekly bubble bath is my go-to for relaxation.